AlphaHasher/ChurchLink/README.md

 Sprint 5 - Completion of Events, including the proper gathering of data for the user and EventPersons, Completing our PayPal Finances integration

-Sprint 6 - The Completion of a fully functional Bible Reader, including Reading plans
+Sprint 6 - The Completion of a fully functional Bible Reader, including Reading plans, completing notifications hubs

 Sprint 7 - The Completion of Media-Watching such as with the Church's existing content, and watching YouTube livestreams.
 Completing integration of a simple viewer of pages for Mobile